-Is it Practical to Hire a Car in Spain?
+Is it Practical to Rent a Car in Spain?

-Hiring a car in Spain will never be your cheapest option, but it might be the most convenient.
-The basic rental will cost more than your train or bus ticket and then on top of that you'll be paying for road tolls and petrol.
+Renting a car in Spain will never be the cheapest option for transportation, but it might be the most convenient.
+The basic rental will cost more than your train or bus ticket and then on top of that, you'll be paying for road tolls and petrol.

-Renting a car is essential if you want to explore some of the harder-to-reach regions like the Alpujarras, the Rías Bajas (to the west of Santiago de Compostela) or the region around Cadiz and Tarifa.
+That said, renting a car is essential if you want to explore some of the harder-to-reach regions of the country like the Alpujarras, the Rías Bajas (to the west of Santiago de Compostela), or the region around Cadiz and Tarifa.

-However, if you're going to be sticking to the big cities in Spain, renting a car is a bad idea.
+If your Spain itinerary only hits the country's big cities, renting a car is not a good idea.
 For a start, parking in most big cities in Spain is a nightmare.
 A journey that would normally take 15 minutes by car often takes double that as you look for a parking space.
 Another major problem is the traffic.
 Madrid is so congested that rush hour traffic jams start as early as 5 a.m.!

-Also, if a city is big enough for a car to be handy, it will have a metro system.
-Madrid, Barcelona, Valencia and Bilbao all have a metro and one is currently being built in Seville.
-The cities that don't have a metro system - and that includes Granada, Santiago de Compostela, A Coruña, Toledo & Segovia—are small enough to not need a car.
+Also, if a city is big enough to require a car to get around, it will have a metro system.
+Madrid, Barcelona, Valencia, and Bilbao all have metro systems and Seville got one in 2009.
+The cities that don't have a metro system—which includes Granada, Santiago de Compostela, A Coruña, Toledo, and Segovia—are small enough that a car is unnecessary.